 - 11. Were there other students at this clinical facility during your clinical experience?
-(Check all that apply): - Physical therapist students - Physical therapist assistant students - from other disciplines or service departments (Please specify ) - 12.
-Identify the ratio of students to CIs for your clinical experience: - 1 student to 1 Cl - 1 student to greater than 1 Cl - 1 CI to greater than1 student; Describe - 13.
+(Check all that apply): - Physical therapist students

+Physical therapist assistant students

+- from other disciplines or service departments (Please specify OT) - 12.
+Identify the ratio of students to CIs for your clinical experience:

+1 student to greater than 1 CI

+- 1 CI to greater than1 student; Describe - 13.
 How did the clinical supervision ratio in Question #12 influence your learning experience?
-I think that it provided a good learning environment.
-It made it easy to work with just one person because I knew exactly what they liked and how they performed certain things. - 14.
+My CI was able to focus on my growth, interests, and direct learning opportunities to me. - 14.
 In addition to patient/client management, what other learning experiences did you participate in during this clinical experience?
-(Check all that apply) - Attended in-services/educational programs - Presented an in-service - Attended special clinics - Attended team meetings/conferences/grand rounds - Directed and supervised physical therapist assistants and other support personnel - Observed surgery - Participated in administrative and business practice management - Participated in collaborative treatment with other disciplines to provide patient/client care (please specify disciplines) - Participated in opportunities to provide consultation - Participated in service learning - Participated in wellness/health promotion/screening programs - Performed systematic data collection as part of an investigative study - Other; Please specify - 15.
-Please provide any logistical suggestions for this location that may be helpful to students in the future.
-Include costs, names of resources, housing, food, parking, etc. There is plenty of parking as it is part of a large building with other businesses located there as well.
-There is no food directly at the site but there are local pizza places, a Dunkin Donuts, and a grocery store all within a 2 minute radius.
+(Check all that apply) - Attended in-services/educational programs - Presented an in-service - Attended special clinics - Attended team meetings/conferences/grand rounds - Directed and supervised physical therapist assistants and other support personnel - Observed surgery - Participated in administrative and business practice management - Participated in collaborative treatment with other disciplines to provide patient/client care (please specify disciplines) OT - Participated in opportunities to provide consultation - Participated in service learning - Participated in wellness/health promotion/screening programs - Performed systematic data collection as part of an investigative study - Other; Please specify

+15. Please provide any logistical suggestions for this location that may be helpful to students in the future.
+Include costs, names of resources, housing, food, parking, etc. Free street parking monitored by hopsital security